tugsisilo/GPDS_TC2/_sources/markdown/lesson_1_2.md

 SSH connects to a particular computer while a VPN connects to a network.

 ## Things you can do with SSH
-1. protected file transfer
+1. Protected file transfer
-2. command execution
+2. Command execution
-3. remote access to private network system
+3. Remote access to private network system

 We will see several ways of using SSH with a **Graphic User Interface (GUI)** and the **Command Line Interface(CUI)**.